Managing Postgres access

 BigAnimal stores all database-level authentication securely and directly in PostgreSQL.
 The

-For one database hosting a single application, replacing app1 with your preferred user name:
+For one database hosting a single application, replace

 Create a new database user.
 For example,

-edb_adminuser.
-This allows you to assign ownership to the new user in the next step.
-For example,
+Assign the new role to your edb_admin user.
+Assigning this role allows you to assign ownership to the new user in the next step.
+For example:

 Create a new database to store application data.
-For example,
+For example:

 search_path for database roles in BigAnimal is

 "$user",public.
-If the role name and schema match, then objects in that schema will match first, and no
+If the role name and schema match, then objects in that schema match first, and no

 search_path changes or fully qualifying of objects are needed.
 The PostgreSQL documentation covers the schema search path in detail.